 If you are accused of committing a drunk driving offense in Indiana, you will be facing two charges: Operating a Vehicle while Intoxicated (“OVWI”) and Operating with a Blood-Alcohol Concentration of .08 or Greater.
 The OVWI charge is based primarily on the arresting officer’s subjective observations, and can be challenged at trial.
 The officer’s observations will start with what he considers to be your demeanor at the time of the stop, such as whether you have “slurred speech”, “bloodshot, watery eyes”, and “the odor of alcoholic beverages about your person”.
 These observations will usually lead the arresting officer to ask that you perform a series of Field Sobriety Tests.
+If you need the help of a Indianapolis Field Sobriety Test Attorney, feel free to get in touch with us.

 The Standardized Field Sobriety Tests were developed by the National Highway Traffic Safety Administration (“NHTSA”) in the 1970s, and were designed to assist officers in determining whether there was probable cause to believe that an individual was operating at a BAC of .10 or higher.
 In the 1990s, the tests were re-examined and it was concluded that they were also viable in determining a BAC at .08 or higher.